Share research online in 60 seconds

 Today we are launching a new way to easily share scientific content online — we are calling it the Curvenote Launchpad and it is free and open-source.
 All you need to start is GitHub or GitLab repository.

-The launchpad service is available at https://try.curvenote.com and can turn any repository with Markdown .md
+The launchpad service is available at https://.md

 and .ipynb